 Drywall Sanding Sponge, Abrasive and Non-Abrasive

 A sanding sponge oddly enough looks like one of those kitchen scrubbers for pots and pans.
-Yet it has a very abrasive surface on one side, and a smoother surface on the other side.
+It has a very abrasive surface on one side, and a smoother surface on the other side.
 Do not rely on the sanding sponge for all of your sanding purposes; it is just for touchups.

-One basic type of the non-abrasive sponge is the Goldblatt Drywall Sanding Sponge.
+One basic type of non-abrasive sponge is the Goldblatt Drywall Sanding Sponge.
 It has a smooth side and a slightly coarser side.

 No longer do drywall installers use drywall nails: specialized screws are the drywall fastener of choice today.